Increased supply will drive exports to a record

 Global urea prices pressured

 The possibility of another record round of exports from Chinese manufacturers has pressured global urea prices recently.
-Prices for urea in the United States and Europe remained close to $400 per metric tonne from 2011 to 2012, as high coal prices kept Chinese manufacturers at bay, making Eastern Europe and Former Soviet Union producers’ cost the floor for fertilizer prices (see Part 1).
-But given the possibility of a higher export volume this year, prices have fallen to ~$320 per metric tonne.
+Prices for urea in the United States and Europe remained close to $400 per metric tonne from 2011 to 2012, as high coal prices kept Chinese manufacturers at bay, making Eastern Europe and former Soviet Union producers’ cost the floor for fertilizer prices (see Part 1).
+But given the possibility of a higher export volume this year, prices have fallen to ~$320 per metric tonne in July.
 In April, the world’s largest nitrogenous fertilizer manufacturer, Yara International ASA, cautioned a tough year for nitrogenous fertilizers because lower sales prices cut into margins and earnings.

 Although lower coal prices will also support the case for lower natural gas prices in the United States, as several utility companies have the option to switch back and forth between coal and natural gas electric generation, an increase in competition will pressure sales prices to a larger extent.
 This would continue to be negative for manufacturers in the United States, such as CF Industries Holdings Inc. (CF), Terra Nitrogen Company LP (TNH), Potash Corp.
 (POT), and Agrium Inc. (AGU).
 The VanEck Vectors AgriBusiness ETF (MOO) will also be negatively affected.